 Medicare Costs Breakdown

 Most people don't pay a monthly premium for Part A (sometimes called "premium-free Part A").
-If you buy Part A, you'll pay up to $458 each month.
-If you paid Medicare taxes for less than 30 quarters, the standard Part A premium is $458.
-If you paid Medicare taxes for 30-39 quarters, the standard Part A premium is $252.
+If you buy Part A, you'll pay up to $499 each month in 2022.
+If you paid Medicare taxes for less than 30 quarters, the standard Part A premium is $499 in 2022.
+If you paid Medicare taxes for 30-39 quarters, the standard Part A premium is $274 in 2022.
 Part A Hospital Inpatient Deductible and Coinsurance.

 - Days 1-60: $0 coinsurance for each benefit period